Wisdom teeth are the third molars in each quadrant of the mouth (right upper, right lower, left upper and left lower).

 Removal of your wisdom teeth requires a day admission to hospital.
 You may require 1-2 weeks off work.

-Dr Tan-Gore charges a flat fee of approximately $2000 for removal of four wisdom teeth, depending on the complexity of the surgery.
+Dr Tan-Gore charges a fee of approximately $2000 for removal of four wisdom teeth, depending on the complexity of the surgery.
 Your Health Fund may or may not cover the costs of the procedure, hospital stay or anaesthetic costs.

 Dr Tan-Gore and her team want to ensure that you avoid financial stress so it is important that you determine your level of cover and the out-of-pocket costs to you prior to surgery.